 Plan your route and share the information with several people you can trust.
 Let them know when you plan on going in, what locations you will be traveling through, and most importantly, when you plan to be back or check in!
 During our recent desert trips, we shared our location down to GPS coordinates.
 Set times when you will check in.
 Stick to your plan, and if anything changes take the time to call your safety contacts.

 If anything happens, stay on your plan route.
 If you are traveling by car, stay with the vehicle.
 Try to make yourself visible.
 My emergency blanket is orange on one side and reflective mylar on the other side.
 This can be used for both signaling and to create a quick shelter for shade.

-A signaling mirror can be seen at long distances.
+A signaling mirror such as Ultimate Survival Technologies' StarFlash mirror can be seen at surprisingly long distances.
 Learn how to properly use one.
-If you do not have a signaling mirror, break a side mirror off your vehicle if needed.
-Learn different signaling methods.
+Do not wait until you need it.
+If a signaling mirror is not available, we could break a side mirror off your vehicle, find anything shinny such as a CD.
+It is good practice to learn multiple signaling methods.
 A distress signal can be 3 fires in a V shape or piles of rocks in a triangular shape.

 A signaling mirror can help rescue see a person at a much greater distance.
 As the following images indicate, the glare from a mirror will be visible long after the human shape has blended into the background.
 If a signal mirror is not available try using different reflective objects. (examples: rear-view mirror, side mirror, CDs, Chrome plated items)

 Flares can be used to signal at night and can also be used to start fires in an emergency.

 Set up materials for a signal fire.
 Wood in the desert is scarce at times and will be very dry.
 It will not create dark smoke so other items have to be added to the signal fire.
 Your spare tire, oil from the engine or pieces of the car interior will make dark smoke.